StevenButtifint/database-cleaner/README.md

 ---

+### Analysis Tools
+- Completeness: Identify the null percentage overall, nulls per attribute and nulls over time.
+- Uniformity: Identify the uniqueness of entries and their distribution.
+- Validity: Evaluate the conformity of an attribute to a given entry format.
+- Consistency: Evaluate an attribute to a given data type range.

+---

 ### What I Learned
 - Refreshed my data manipulation and analysis skills with the pandas Python library.
 - Refreshed my arrays and matrices skills with the NumPy Python library.
-- How to use spacers to provide a consistent UI experience.
+- How to use spacers in PyQt5 to provide a consistent UI experience.
 - How to define widget-specific CSS using IDs.

 ---